Religion in Scouting: The Scout Association in the United Kingdom

 The Scout Association of the United Kingdom allows members of any religion, or no religion at all.
 Leaders, like all members, are not expected to be a member of any particular faith nor hold any religious belief of their own.
 They are, however, expected to abide by the Association's religious policy which promotes mutual acceptance of beliefs within the Movement such as by encouraging young Scouts to explore their own beliefs as well as making general provisions and considerations for members, such as giving them advice and guidance and allowing for the observance of religious practices within the Group.
 Previous to January 2014 it was necessary for all members of the Association to hold a faith, however this is no longer the case.
 Scouts of religions other than Christianity can choose from a selection of alternatively worded promises.
-Scouts of no religion can choose to make a promise that replaces "duty to God" with "to uphold our Scout values" followed by "to do my duty to the Queen".
+Scouts of no religion can choose to make a promise that replaces "duty to God" with "to uphold our Scout values" followed by "to do my duty to the King".
 Any member making their Promise can choose which version of the Promise they wish to use.
 (Note: Current versions are for members who are atheist or of no faith background, who are Buddhist, Christian, Hindu, Humanist, Jewish, Muslim and Sikh.
 The wording of the Christian and Jewish versions of the promise is the same.)

 The change in policy followed a consultation conducted in 2012 to gauge support among members for an alternate atheist Scout promise, removing the invocation of a deity.
 At the same time, the Guide Association, the parallel movement which began two years later, is to launch a consultation about its very similar promise, with views sought on all parts of the wording from early January.
 TSA UK chief commissioner Wayne Bulpitt said religion would remain "a key element" even if a new variant of the promise was approved.
 Julie Bentley, chief executive of the Guide Association, said its consultation would begin on 3 January.

 From 1 September 2013 Girl Guiding UK introduced a new promise, in which members promise 'to be true to myself and develop my beliefs' replacing 'to love my God'.